 For physical performance enhancing, studies show an increase in alertness and endurance.
 Due to this increase in performance, the National Football League (NFL), Major League Baseball (MLB), National Basketball Association (NBA), and the National Collegiate Athletics Association (NCAA) have all banned the drug.
 If it is medically prescribed by a healthcare professional, the athlete must go through the proper process to get approval for use.

 It's important that proper treatment is provided for those prescribed stimulant drugs.
 As the addiction becomes a commonplace one, healthcare professionals and parents alike are looking to find ways to curb this dangerous behavior.

 Clearly, the main co-occurring disorder seen with Adderall abuse is ADHD, but many abusers take it to disguise fatigue caused by depression or anxiety.
-The energy caused by the stimulant effects of the drug can mask symptoms of other disorders.
+The energy from the stimulant effects of the drug can mask symptoms of other disorders.
 It extremely important that those abusing Adderall get support for their addiction as well as the co-occurring disorder.

-According to the Substance Abuse and Mental Health Services Administration (SAMHSA), "In many cases, people receive treatment for one disorder while the other "disorder remains untreated.
+According to the Substance Abuse and Mental Health Services Administration (SAMHSA), "In many cases, people receive treatment for one disorder while the other disorder remains untreated.
 This may occur because both mental and substance use disorders can have biological, psychological, and social components.
 Other reasons may be inadequate provider training or screening, an overlap of symptoms, or that other health issues need to be addressed first.
 In any case, the consequences of undiagnosed, untreated, or undertreated co-occurring disorders can lead to a higher likelihood of experiencing homelessness, incarceration, medical illnesses, suicide, or even early death."

 One should seek medical attention if they feel these more serious symptoms: